 “As a buyer, it costs you nothing to work with a Realtor, but they can save a lot of time and hassle [in your search],” Lindsay says.

-One month out
+1 month out

-Put contingencies in writing
+9. Put contingencies in writing

-If these terms are spelled out in writing with deadlines, you’ll have an out if the transaction doesn’t go as planned — and get your earnest deposit back, too.
-Get estimates from contractors on any repairs or upgrades the home might need before you close, DiBugnara says.
+If there is a problem with the home, get estimates from contractors on any repairs or upgrades it might need before you close, DiBugnara says.
 Doing this research can help you plan for those expenses and buy you time to have the work done before moving in.

-Keep the status quo
+10. Keep the status quo